-Management's current strategy is to exercise careful cost control while pursuing opportunities within various market sectors.
-Management recognizes the Company's need to expand its cash reserves in the coming year if it intends to adhere to its sales and marketing plans and has evaluated its potential sources of funds.
+Management's current strategy is careful cost control while pursuing opportunities within various market sectors.
+Management recognizes the Company's need to increase its cash reserves in the coming year if it intends to adhere to its plans and has evaluated its potential sources of funds.
 Although management intends to assess and act on these options throughout the course of the year, there can be no assurance that the steps management take will be successful.